Please read carefully. Failure to comply with the rules below could result in disqualification.

 • All National Dancer of the Year winners are ineligible to compete for the same Dancer of the Year division the following competition season.
 National Dancer of the Year winners may only re-compete the following year if they have moved up in level and/or age division.

-• All 2023 Regional Dancer of the Year winners and finalists will be eligible to compete for the 2023 National Dancer of the Year Competition at National Finals as long as the Studio registers at least 1 group performance at National Finals.
-Only sponsored winners from Australia, Mexico and Canada are exempt from this rule.
+• All 2026 Regional Dancer of the Year winners and finalists will be eligible to compete for the 2026 National Dancer of the Year Competition at National Finals as long as the Studio registers at least 1 Group performance at National Finals.
+Only sponsored winners from countries outside of the United States are exempt from this rule.

 • All National Dancer of the Year winners will be featured in the opening number at Rainbow’s Grand Finale’.
-DANCER OF THE YEAR WINNERS MUST PARTICIPATE IN RAINBOW’S GRAND FINALE’ OPENING NUMBER TO REDEEM THEIR CASH PRIZE.
+DANCER OF THE YEAR WINNERS MUST PARTICIPATE IN RAINBOW’S GRAND FINALE’ OPENING NUMBER TO REDEEM THEIR GIFT CERTIFICATE.

 RAINBOW’S GRAND FINALE’ SHOWCASE